-Purchasing your first home is an exciting event, but there are also a lot of moving parts.
+Buying your first home is an exciting milestone, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the utililities seem like they’re in good shape?
-A good thing for first time home buyers to check out is the condition of the house’s HVAC equipment.
-A furnace that’s in especially bad shape could be the difference between making an offer on a house and searching elsewhere.
+Do the appliances seem like they’re holding up?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC equipment.
+A furnace that’s in particularly rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?